humdynsys/ceeq/api/README.md

-# API - providing crrud functions for any type of configured representation nodes for the API
+# API - providing 'CRRUD' functions for any type of configured representation nodes for the API

 # Movements